genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 LRET : the return code from GVBUR70 (same as R15)
-ANCH : archor full word -- do not alter or reset this field JRET : return code from the Java method where available LREQ : if truncation of the received data occurs (LRET=4) this field indicates the receive buffer length required for get all the data
+ANCH : archor full word -- do not alter or reset this field JRET : return code from the Java method where available LREQ : if truncation occurs (LRET=4) this field indicates the receive buffer length required for receive all the data
 ```

 Return codes are documented in the source code of GVBUR70.